FEniCS/governance/project-license.md

 Every component of the FEniCS Project is distributed under a license approved by the Open Source Initiative (<https://opensource.org/>).
-Currently we use the GNU LGPL version 3.0 or later for most components.
+Currently we use the GNU LGPL version 3.0 or later or MIT license for most components.

 Refer to the `LICENSE`, `COPYING` or `COPYING.LESSER` files for each component for specific information.